aishuraja/iOS-dev/README.md

   - **BetterRest** : An application to predict your ideal sleep time.  _[ Trust me , I am using it]_
   - **TwistyWords** : This is a interesting game which shows a player random 8 letter word and ask them to make words out of it. _[ Try to make a proper english word from the rootword, Be original!]_
   - **WaveNest** : Long Audio Player app.
 So whats unique?
 Now you can bookmark your fav spots. _[I love to bookmark , which prevents me from drag/drop ]_
+  - **PocketPlan** : Expense Tracker app.
+Its so simple to track your expense and userfriendly

 **Upcoming Projects**

 Its a surprise!
-So,you better follow me to know more lol!!
+So,you better follow me to know more lol!